ddigiorg/pattern-sequence-predictor/README.md

 ## DM Functions

 Divination Machine has 4 core functions:
-1. **Spatial Encoding**: spatial observation and pattern recognition
+1. Spatial Encoding
-2. **Temporal Encoding**: temporal observation and sequence recognition(prediction)
+2. Temporal Encoding
-3. **Decoding**: communication of predictions
+3. Decoding
-4. **Learning**:
+4. Learning

 ### Spatial Encoding

-Spatial Encoding uses neuron activations to group together similar patterns from the near infinite possibilites of an input space.
+Spatial Encoding observes input at a single time step and attempts to recognize a learned pattern.
+The algorithm uses neuron activations to group together similar patterns from the near infinite possibilites of an input space.
 For example, say you are looking at a 3x3 area of red pixels, but 1 pixel slightly less red.
 The human brain is unable to distinguish the slightly off-color pixel from the others.
 Now if the off-color pixel were to keep losing intensity, eventually the human brain would be able to see a dark-red pixel standing apart from the other red pixels.
 The human brain therefore has a certain level of pattern recognition sensitivity because it is limited by the number of neurons it has to recognize patterns.

 At each time step Spatial Encoding:
 1. Converts the input into a Sparse Distributed Representation (SDR) of neuron activations called "Column Winners"